 §602.16 Accreditation and preaccreditation standards.

-(a) The agency must demonstrate that it has standards for accreditation, and preaccreditation, if offered, that are sufficiently rigorous to ensure that the agency is a reliable authority regarding the quality of the education or training provided by the institutions or programs it accredits.
-The agency meets this requirement if—
+(a) The agency must demonstrate that it has standards for accreditation and preaccreditation, if offered, that are sufficiently rigorous to ensure that the agency is a reliable authority regarding the quality of the education or training provided by the institutions or programs it accredits.
+The agency meets this requirement if -

-(1) The agency's accreditation standards effectively address the quality of the institution or program in the following areas:
+(1) The agency's accreditation standards clearly define its expectations for the institutions or programs it accredits, in the following areas:

 (i) Success with respect to student achievement in relation to the institution's mission, which may include different standards for different institutions or programs, as established by the institution, including, as appropriate, consideration of State licensing examinations, course completion, and job placement rates.